Nastel/gocypher-cybench-eclipse/README.md

           option plus “/reports” subdirectory.
         * “Bench Access Token” - by providing the "bench" token that you get after creating a workspace in CyBench UI, you can send reports to your private directory, which will be visible only to the users that you authorize.
+        * “Bench Query Token” - by providing the "query" token that you get after creating a workspace in CyBench UI, you can run automated benchmark comparisons within your project when you send a report to your private directory.
+These comparisons will be visible in your directory only to the users that you authorize.
         * “Send Report To CyBench” - flag which defines that either report should be sent to CyBench repository or not.

 ![](./docs/images/image18.png)